ToshioCP/Gtk4-tutorial/src/sec9.src.md

 This makes it expand horizontally and vertically to be as big as possible.
 It is appended to `boxv` as the second child.

-The number of widget-build lines is 33(=58-26+1).
+The number of lines for building widgets is 33 (= 58-26+1).
 We also needed many variables (`boxv`, `boxh`, `dmy1`, ...), and most of them are used only for building the widgets.
-Is there any good solution to reduce this work?
+Is there a better way to reduce this overhead?

 Gtk provides GtkBuilder.
 It reads user interface (UI) data and builds a window.
-It reduces this cumbersome work.
+It simplifies this tedious process.

-## The UI File
+## UI Files

 Look at the UI file `tfe3.ui` that defines the widget structure.